 St. James' Baroque was started by Ivor Bolton in 1984.
-It's one of the leading period instrument ensembles, has been the 'house' orchestra of the Lufthansa Festival of Baroque Music and has also appeared at many other festivals - including four visits to the Proms.
-Ivor Bolton has made several recordings with St. James's Baroque.
+It's one of the leading period instrument ensembles, appeared at every year of the Lufthansa Festival of Baroque Music and has also appeared at many other festivals - including four visits to the Proms.
+Ivor Bolton made several recordings with St. James's Baroque.
 James O'Donnell took over from Ivor as Music Director in 2005

 For many years, we have had a great association

 with two of Britain's most celebrated choirs,

 the Choir of Westminster Abbey and the BBC Singers, two absolute jewels in the crown of British music making.